input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ## Create

 A party can create a new block by adding it to the local block tree and gossiping the block creation messages to the other parties.
-Block creation is possilble, if
+Block creation is possible, if
   * the block signature is correct
   * the party is the slot leader